dmbubb/devsite/res/mb_resume.md

 Profile
 -------
 Linux Systems Engineer with over a decade of root access on enterprise Linux environments.
-I have specialized in datacenter buildouts including Hadoop clusters, Netezza analytics subnets and Aerospike clusters.
+I managed datacenter buildouts as well as cloud infrastructure (mostly GCE).
 Often in  a 'sole sysadmin' role, I have built and lead teams as organizations have gone through rapid growth.
-Currently am working to improve tool building skills as well as gaining experience with infrastructure management frameworks like Ansible and Kubernetes.
+Current focuses include: CI/CD with Github, Ansible and Kubernetes; Prometheus monitoring deployments.

 Industry Experience